architect-xyz/btreemapped/README.md

 - Pretty sure arity >= 2 iteration needs an additional bounds check
 - Use fully qualified name for LIndex* in btreemapped_derive, so users don't have to import it explicitly
 - https://www.morling.dev/blog/mastering-postgres-replication-slots/
 - Study arithmetic checksum properties to see what's best for checking replication success.
 Although, pg_current_wal_lsn()isn't transactional, so it's not clear how you would get a stable reference.
 There might be some way to "dye" the databaseor leave a breadcrumb.
+Or, try this crazy shit: https://stackoverflow.com/questions/69459481/retrieve-lsn-of-postgres-database-during-transaction

 ## Running the examples